-4 Responsibilities of the student
+4. Responsibilities of the student

 - 4.1 The University acknowledges that there may be exceptional or mitigating circumstances where a student cannot divulge such circumstances at the relevant time.
 However, if a student wishes to lodge an Academic Appeal, the Appeal should be lodged at the first available opportunity i.e. where the circumstances are long-standing an Academic Appeal based on such circumstances should be made at the failure of the first attempt at the assessment rather than waiting until failure at reassessment or third attempt.
-If a student has a long-term condition or problem which may affect her/his study and assessment, it is the responsibility of the student to seek advice as early as possible, to use the support services available through the University, and to utilise procedures such as extension, deferral or mitigating circumstances procedures where appropriate and permissible. - 4.2 It is the responsibility of the student to:
+If a student has a long-term condition or problem which may affect her/his study and assessment, it is the responsibility of the student to seek advice as early as possible, to use the support services available through the University, and to utilise procedures such as extension, deferral or mitigating circumstances procedures where appropriate and permissible. - 4.2 It is the responsibility of the student to: - 4.2.1 Ensure the submission of an Academic Appeal and supporting evidence is submitted within the published timescale; - 4.2.2 Ensure that the Dean of Academic Quality and Enhancement has an address for correspondence for the timescale of the Academic Appeal;

-- 4.2.1 ensure the submission of an Academic Appeal and supporting evidence is submitted within the published timescale; - 4.2.2 ensure that the Dean of Academic Quality and Enhancement has an address for correspondence for the timescale of the Academic Appeal; - 4.2.3 compile documentation in support of an Academic Appeal.
+4.2.3 compile documentation in support of an Academic Appeal.
 The University does not contact medical practitioners or other professionals on behalf of an appellant for supporting evidence.
 Impartial guidance about the compilation of supporting evidence can be obtained from the Students' Union.

-5 Procedures for Academic Appeal
+5. Procedure for Academic Appeal

-- 5.1 A student may ONLY appeal after the publication of results and MUST: - 5.1.1 within fourteen calendar days of the publication of results, submit a completed Academic Appeal Form signed by the appellant and present a full case for Academic Appeal in writing, including appropriate documentary evidence; - or, if appealing against the decision of an Academic Malpractice Panel, within fourteen calendar days of notification of the outcome, submit acompleted Academic Appeal Form M signed by the appellant and present a full case for Academic Appeal in writing, including appropriate documentary evidence; - 5.1.3 not proceed to any awards ceremony pending determination of the Academic Appeal.
-An Academic Appeal will not be considered once an award has been conferred. - 5.2 An Academic Appeal signed by someone other than the appellant shall not be considered, unless prior permission is granted by the Dean of Academic Quality and Enhancement.
+- 5.1 A student may ONLY appeal after the publication of results and MUST: - 5.1.1 within fourteen calendar days of the publication of results, submit a completed Academic Appeal Form signed by the appellant and present a full case for Academic Appeal in writing, including appropriate documentary evidence; - 5.1.2 or, if appealing against a decision of the Subgroup on Academic Malpractice Penalties or a hearing of the University Academic Malpractice Panel, within fourteen calendar days of notification of the outcome, submit a completed Academic Appeal Form AM signed by the appellant and present a full case for Academic Appeal in writing, including appropriate documentary evidence; - 5.1.3 or, if appealing against the decision of a Mitigating Circumstances Board, within fourteen calendar days of notification of the outcome, submit a completed Academic Appeal Form MCB signed by the appellant and present a full case for Academic Appeal in writing, including appropriate documentary evidence; - 5.1.4 not proceed to any awards ceremony pending determination of the Academic Appeal.
+An Academic Appeal will not be considered once an award has been accepted either in person or in absentia at an awards ceremony. - 5.2 An Academic Appeal signed by someone other than the appellant shall not be considered, unless prior permission is granted by the Dean of Academic Quality and Enhancement. - 5.3 Where an appellant has submitted an academic appeal and takes the case to law before the University's procedures have been exhausted, consideration of the academic appeal will be stayed until the legal case is completed.
+Where a student takes a case to law and submits an academic appeal based on the same substantive issues, the academic appeal will not be considered until the legal case is completed.